 Fantasy Baseball with Tristan Cockcroft

 Welcome to SportsNation!
-On Monday morning, ESPN.com fantasy expert Tristan Cockcroft will drop by to take your questions and analyze all the latest baseball news from a fantasy perspective.
+On Tuesday morning, ESPN.com fantasy expert Tristan Cockcroft will drop by to take your questions and analyze all the latest football news from a fantasy perspective.

 Need an in-depth answer to your question?
 Want your roster or trade offers reviewed?
 Get a personalized response from an ESPN expert with The Answer Guys.
 All questions answered within 24 hours, guaranteed.
 Ask your question